dannyboy849/Full_YOLOv11_Tutorial/YOLOv11/Data_Annotation/Using_CVAT.md

 ## Step 7.
 Manually Annotate
 - Now, you’ll simply go through your entire dataset and manually annotate (you only have to do this once, but the more annotated data you have, the more accurate your model will be)
 - This is by far the most time-consuming step.
 Be patient and remember to save consistently!
+- **WARNING: Do NOT use the automation tool provided by CVAT, as it frequently freezes and crashes.
+This makes is vitally important you save very often.**

 ## Step 8.
 Export your annotations!